 control.lua file to an existing mod is treated as that mod being newly added.
 If the mod is new, its

 on_init() handler will first be run, after which any applicable migrations are run.
 Its

 on_load() handler will not be run.
 If a mod is not new however, any applicable migrations will be run, after which its

 on_load() handler will be run.
 Its

 on_init() handler will not be run.

 The second fork depends on whether the mod configuration has changed.
-The configuration is considered to be different when the major game version or any mod version changed, when any mod is added or removed, when a startup setting has changed, or when any prototypes have been added or removed.
-This applies to every mod at once, meaning the
+The configuration is considered to be different when the game version or any mod version changed, when any mod is added or removed, when a startup setting has changed, when any prototypes have been added or removed, or when a migration was applied.
+This is mod-agnostic, meaning the

-Note that when loading a a save to connect to a running multiplayer session, the answer to the diamond-shaped nodes will always be "No", and all migrations should have been applied previously.
+Note that when downloading the save file to connect to a running multiplayer session, the answer to the diamond-shaped nodes will always be "No", and all migrations will have been applied previously.
 Because of this, effectively only steps 1 (

 control.lua) and 4 (

 on_load()) (marked yellow in the diagram) will run.
 They should be used to make sure the joining player's Lua state is identical to that of the existing players' state.
 This mostly means making sure event registrations are identical, especially if conditional registrations are used.